-8. Sizing of OSSM Components
+8. Sizing OSSM Components and Calculating of Wastewater and Equivalent Population

 The required method for sizing OSSM components is Council's OSSM Design Model.
 Alternative methods such as in AS/NZS 1547:2012 will also be considered only when accompanied by a detailed explanation of why the BSC Model was not used.
 The sizing of treatment components is generally based on AS/NZS 1547:2012 and the use of NSW Health accredited treatment systems.